7 Best Beaches in Sintra, Portugal

 Located just north of Cabo da Roca, Praia da Ursa is the westernmost beach in continental Europe.

-It is rugged, picturesque, and is known for its massive rock formations and pristine beach.
+It is rugged, picturesque, and known for its massive rock formations and pristine beach.

 Praia da Ursa is not easy to get to, but it’s worth the trip for those who value its wild beauty and can manage the steep hike in.